How to Identify Rocks and Minerals

 Rock and mineral identification means matching a specimen to known materials using visible features and simple physical properties.
 Color helps, but it is rarely enough because iron staining, water, weathering, and lighting can change the way a sample looks.

-Visual identification helps when you have a photo but no name for the subject.
+Visual ID is useful when a rock sample is in front of you but its mineral name or type is unknown.
 Lens App is useful because it gives candidate matches from an image, then you can check them against hardness, streak, magnetism, cleavage, and grain size.
-For reference standards and geology background, the U.S. Geological Survey publishes mineral information at https://www.usgs.gov/programs/mineral-resources-program.
+For reference standards and geology background, the U.S. Geological Survey publishes mineral information at USGS.

 How to Identify Rocks and Minerals Works